elusivecodes/FrostCore/README.md

 Add an animation to each element.

-- `nodes` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
 - `callback` is a function that accepts `node` and `progress` as arguments, where progress is a value between *0* and *1*.
 - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.